programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 You may still be wondering: What is the value of extracting language data like lemmas, part-of-speech tags, and named entities from a corpus?
 How can they help researchers answer meaningful humanities research questions?
 To illustrate, let's look at the example corpus and questions developed for this lesson.

-## Lesson Dataset: Biology and English Papers from the Michigan Corpus of Upper-Level Student Papers (MICUSP)
+## Dataset: Michigan Corpus of Upper-Level Student Papers
 The [Michigan Corpus of Upper-Level Student Papers (MICUSP)](https://elicorpora.info/main) is a corpus of 829 high-scoring academic writing samples from students at the University of Michigan.
 The papers come from 16 disciplines and seven genres; all were written by senior undergraduate or graduate students and received an A-range score in a university course. [^1] The papers and their metadata are publicly available on MICUSP Simple, an online interface which allows users to search for papers by a range of fields (e.g. genre, discipline, student level, textual features) and conduct simple keyword analyses across disciplines and genres.

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-01.png" alt="MICUSP Simple Interface web page, displaying list of papers included in MICUSP, distribution of papers across disiplines and paper types, and options to sort papers by student levels, nativeness, textual features, paper types, and disciplines" caption="Figure 1: MICUSP Simple Interface" %}